fusionguy100/Delivery_Project/README.md

 - Python 3.x

-If you're using external packages (not typical for C950), include them in a `requirements.txt`.
+If you're using external packages, include them in a `requirements.txt`.

 ---